cysouw/germanverbs/text/text.md

 ### Fossilised fixed-preverbial verbs {#sec:prefix-fossilised}

 Various fixed-preverbial verbs have stems that do not exist anymore in contemporary German.
 These stems have been lost from the German language, but were retained in a prefixed verbs.
-There are 65 such verbs (2%).
+There are 65 such verbs (2% of all verb stems).
 They have been separated into two different groups below.
 First, some verbs simply have a stem without any contemporary stem (50 examples) as listed in [@next], like *verdauen* 'to digest' (though maybe connected etymologically to *tauen* 'to melt').
 Second, some verbs have a stem that does not exist anymore, but there still exist a noun with the same prefix (15 examples) as listed in [@nnext], like the verb *beginnen* 'to start' and the noun *der Beginn* 'the start'.
 As noted previously, when verb and noun stems are identically it is often unclear in which direction this development evolved.

 There are various stems among these examples that are homonymous with other meanings in contemporary German (as noten in brackets in the lists below).
 For example, the verb *verdammen* 'to condemn' is a loan from Latin *damnare* and there is no relation to the noun *Damm* 'embankment'.
 Such different origins are not obvious for speakers and these examples thus seem ripe for folk etymologies.